-EPISCOPAL RELIEF AND DEVELOPMENT A MINISTRY OF THE WHOLE CHURCH FOR THE WHOLE WORLD

-Episcopal Relief and Development was established in 1940 as the Presiding Bishop's Fund for World Relief.
-Its initial mission focused on helping refugees flee the war in Europe.
-Since 1940, the organization has distributed more than \$100 million to more than 100 countries on six continents, helping rehabilitate lives and identifying and addressing the root causes of human suffering.
+EPISCOPAL RELIEF AND DEVELOPMENT A MINISTRY OF THE WHOLE CHURCH FOR THE WHOLE WORLD has distributed more than \$100 million to more than 100 countries on six continents, helping rehabilitate lives and identifying and addressing the root causes of human suffering.
 In 2000, the Presiding Bishop's Fund for World Relief was renamed Episcopal Relief and Development to more accurately describe the work of the organization.